benyboy84/terraform_tfe/modules/workspaces/README.md

 ### <a name="input_agent_pool_id"></a> [agent\_pool\_id](#input\_agent\_pool\_id)

 Description: (Optional) The ID of an agent pool to assign to the workspace.
-Requires execution\_mode to be set to agent.
-This value must not be provided if execution\_mode is set to any other value or if operations is provided.
+Requires `execution_mode` to be set to `agent`.
+This value must not be provided if `execution_mode` is set to any other value or if `operations` is provided.

 Type: `string`